ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Capsule Type:

 : A variable-length integer indicating the Type of the capsule.
+An IANA registry is used to manage the assignment of Capsule Types; see {{iana-types}}.

 Capsule Length: